Scurvy: Early modern era

-In February 1601, Captain James Lancaster, while sailing to Sumatra, landed on the northern coast of Madagascar specifically to obtain lemons and oranges for his crew to stop scurvy.
+In February 1601, Captain James Lancaster, while commanding the first English East India Company fleet en route to Sumatra, landed on the northern coast of Madagascar specifically to obtain lemons and oranges for his crew to stop scurvy.
 Captain Lancaster conducted an experiment using four ships under his command.
-One ship's crew received routine doses of lemon juice while the other three ships did not receive any such treatment.
+One ship's crew received routine doses of lemon juice while the other three did not receive such treatment.
 As a result, members of the non-treated ships started to contract scurvy, with many dying as a result.

-During the Age of Exploration (between 1500 and 1800), it has been estimated that scurvy killed at least two million sailors.
-Jonathan Lamb wrote: "In 1499, Vasco da Gama lost 116 of his crew of 170; In 1520, Magellan lost 208 out of 230;...all mainly to scurvy."
+Researchers have estimated that during the Age of Exploration (between 1500 and 1800), scurvy killed at least two million sailors.
+Jonathan Lamb wrote: "In 1499, Vasco da Gama lost 116 of his crew of 170; In 1520, Magellan lost 208 out of 230; ... all mainly to scurvy."